-**Due to extraordinary melt on the glacier during summer 2022, the ice cave has experienced considerable collapse and looks drastically different than it is pictured within this blog post.
+**Due to extraordinary melt on the glacier since the original posting of this story, the ice cave has experienced considerable collapse and looks drastically different than it is pictured within this blog post.
 Anyone visiting the glacier should exercise caution when approaching its terminus.

 “What a big blue glorious Saturday,” I thought to myself as I girded my outdoor gear, gathered some snacks, plenty of H2O, and the remainder of my morning coffee.
 My pup Paxson and I were preparing for a great adventure!
 How exciting!
 We had our sights set on the Castner glacier.
 An ice cave extraordinaire deep in Alaska’s Interior, 144 scenic miles (232 km) from Fairbanks.

 We headed southeast out of Fairbanks on the Richardson Highway for the 2-1/2 hour drive.
 First, we drove past nearby North Pole, “Where the Spirit of Christmas Lives Year Round,” giving a wink and a nod to the world’s largest Santa statue.
 Next, we passed through lake country… Chena, Harding, Birch, Lost and Quartz—all worthy of ice fishing expeditions, snowshoeing quests or photo treks.
 Next, Delta Junction, about 90 miles out, brought the first glimpse of civilization back into focus.
 Here, the famous Alaska-Canada Highway hooks up with the Richardson.
 In Delta, you can visit a quirky and well-stocked grocery, grab a bite to eat at a local restaurant or top off your tank on your way to more remote destinations.